 In a recent blog post, Steve Dennis talked about how retailers such as Target and Walmart are “treating their stores as assets, rather than liabilities”.

-Rather than simply using physical locations as places where consumers shop, Dennis said bricks and mortar retailers are using stores as a key part of the supply chain.
+Rather than simply use physical locations as places where consumers shop, Dennis said bricks and mortar retailers see stores as a key part of the supply chain.
 Retailers, for example, can make shipments from particular stores, or allow consumers to pick up or return purchases.

 According to a Forbes’ article by Pamela Danziger, analysts expect that 25% of consumers will opt for curbside pickup by 2020, a channel expected to be worth $35 billion.
 Walmart has established itself as the market leader with its free Grocery Pickup service.
 It plans to reach consumers near 3,100 stores by the end of 2020.